Geometer moth: Systematics

+Molecular phylogenetic indicate that the Geometridae are composed of eight large clades, which roughly correspond to the traditional subfamilies within the group.
+However, the Oenochrominae are polyphyletic, falling in three clades within the tree.

+Traditionally, the Archiearinae were held to sister to the other geometer moth lineages, as their caterpillars have well-developed prolegs.
+However, some species that were traditionally placed in the Archiearinae actually appear to belong to other subfamilies; thus, it may be that in a few cases, the prolegs which were originally lost in the ancestral geometer moths re-evolved as an atavism.

+Moreover, later work suggested that the Larentiinae are actually the sister lineage to all other groups in the family, as indicated by their numerous plesiomorphies and DNA sequence data; they may even be considered a separate family of Geometroidea.

+Molecular phylogenetics with broad taxonomic sampling indicates that a clade consisting of the Sterrhinae and some members of the Oenochrominae is sister to all remaining lineages in the Geometridae.

 The placement of the example species follows a 1990 systematic treatment; it may be outdated.
-Subfamilies are tentatively sorted in a phylogenetic sequence, from the most basal to the most advanced.
-Traditionally, the Archiearinae were held to be the most ancient of the geometer moth lineages, as their caterpillars have well-developed prolegs.
-However, it now seems that the Larentiinae are actually older, as indicated by their numerous plesiomorphies and DNA sequence data.
-They are either an extremely basal lineage of the Geometridae - together with the Sterrhinae - or might even be considered a separate family of Geometroidea.
-As regards the Archiearinae, some species that were traditionally placed therein actually seem to belong to other subfamilies; altogether it seems that in a few cases, the prolegs which were originally lost in the ancestral geometer moths re-evolved as an atavism.

 Larentiinae – about 5,800 species, includes the pug moths, mostly temperate, might be a distinct family.

 Sterrhinae – about 2,800 species, mostly tropical, might belong to same family as the Larentiinae.